-This lovely, recently renovated, 2,300 square foot home has five bedrooms and can sleep up to eight people.
+This lovely, renovated 2,300-square-foot-home has five bedrooms and can sleep up to eight people.

 There is a huge kitchen and area for gathering and a big balcony with a sea view.
 One of the best swimming pools in Iceland is a short walk from the house.

-In 2017, the city refurbished the old bus station into a large, varied food hall, and that spurred much revitalization in the neighborhood overall.
+In 2017, the city refurbished the old bus station into a large, varied food hall, spurring much revitalization in the neighborhood overall.
 If you enjoy up-and-coming areas, then Hlemmur will be perfect for you.

 Where to Stay in Hlemmur

 Fosshotel Lind is in the middle of everything.
-It has free parking and offers a Scandanavian buffet breakfast every morning.
-If you need to get work done during your visit, there’s a computer lounge, but there’s also free WiFi. in the rooms.
-Rooms are average in size and many have great views.
+It has free parking and offers a Scandinavian buffet breakfast every morning.
+If you need to get work done during your visit, there’s a computer lounge and free WiFi. in the rooms.
+Rooms are average in size, and many have great views.

 This is a great accommodation option for people who have not been to Reykjavik before.
-This hotel has everything including free continental breakfast, brightly colored rooms, great views, private bathrooms, balconies, a car rental agency on-site, and a souvenir shop and tour desk.
+This hotel includes free continental breakfast, brightly colored rooms, great views, private bathrooms, balconies, a car rental agency on-site, and a souvenir shop and tour desk.

 The staff is very helpful and will aid you in booking tours.
-Everything is within walking distance and there’s even from service and WiFi everyone, and you can exchange currency at the front desk, too.
+Everything is within walking distance, and there’s even service and WiFi for everyone, and you can exchange currency at the front desk, too.